guifcoelho/ImmuTable/README.md

 ## Configuration

-The config class will look into a `config_path()` function and search for the `immutable.php` configuration file.
-Copy this file from `src/Config` to your own configuration folder.
+The config class will look for a `config_path()` function.
+This function must return the configuration files repository where the `immutable.php` configuration file is located.

+Copy `immutable.php` configuration file from `src/Config` and paste it into your own configuration folder.

-By default, the tables are stored in `storage/app/immutable/tables`.
+By default, the tables will be stored in `storage/app/immutable/tables`.

-Also you can increase or decrese the `chunk_size` inside the configuration file.
-When loading the data, the Engine will do it in chunks as set in the configuration.
+The Engine class will load the tables in chunks of data.
+You can increase or decrese the `chunk_size` in the configuration file.

 ## Declaring your model

-You should be able to create classes of models the same way as Laravel Eloquent:
+Create models the same way as in Laravel Eloquent:

 ```php
 use guifcoelho\ImmuTable\Model;